Audio/MIDI multitrack recording software

 Note: this feature is available in the Pro edition only.

-This tool can export MIDI tracks using a software instrument, audio tracks and groups.
+This tool can export audio tracks, MIDI tracks using a software instrument, and groups.
 An audio file will be created for each track or group.
 You can use this if you're going to have your tracks mixed by someone who doesn't use MultitrackStudio.

-If "Include track effects" is on any audio effects in the track effect slots will be included.
-Exported groups include track en group effects regardless of this option.
+If Include track effects is on, any audio effects in the track effect slots will be included.
+Exported groups include track and group effects regardless of this option.

-"Optimal bit depth" (on by default) makes each file use the lowest bit depth that won't cause any loss of quality for that track.
-A 16 bit file will be used 16 bit track if "Include track effects" is off, for example.
-32 bit float files will be used otherwise.
+Optimal bit depth (on by default) makes each file use the lowest bit depth that won't cause any loss of quality for that track.
+A 16-bit file will be used for a 16-bit track if "Include track effects" is off, for example.
+32-bit float files will be used otherwise.

-Note: if a MIDI track has multiple streams only the first stream will be exported.
+Note: if a MIDI track has multiple streams, only the first stream will be exported.
 You can click the track's file name box and choose Split Streams to split it into multiple single-stream tracks.

 Export Song